Should restaurants charge you if you book and don’t turn up?

 Restaurant owners have been urged to take non-refundable deposits from customers, in order to halt the growing problem of “no-shows”.

-The Restaurants Association of Ireland is calling on its members to take the deposits, adding that the problem of people booking tables and then not turning up was “rampant across the country” over Christmas.
+The Restaurants Association of Ireland is calling on its members to take the deposits, saying the problem of people booking tables and then not turning up was “rampant across the country” over Christmas.

 In a bid to combat the problem the association is suggesting that members take a non-refundable deposit of €20 for bookings for tables of more than four.